Cross-Domain and Disentangled Face Manipulation with 3D Guidance: Cross-Domain Adaptation

 \section{Cross-Domain Adaptation}

-Through our in-domain latent-attribute mapping pipeline, we are able to perform disentangled manipulation of real face images.
+Using our in-domain latent-attribute mapping pipeline, we are able to perform disentangled manipulation of human face images.
 In this section, we introduce how we adapt this 3D-guided face manipulation framework to handle cross-domain faces, including non-photorealistic paintings, cartoon portraits, animals, etc.